ldebruijn/graphql-protect/docs/README.md

 * `validate` runs as a CLI tool, validating your Persisted Operations against your schema and configured protections (see [this page](configuration.md#graphql-protect---validate-run-mode) for more info how to set this up)
 * `version` outputs versioning info of protect

-If no runmode is explicitly specified, `serve` is assumed as default

 ## Protections

 This section contains all the documentation about each protection feature.